peaBerberian/peaberberian.github.io/src/filesystem/README.md

   - `list` (`Array.<Object>`): The application objects inside that sublist.
     A sublist cannot contain another sublist.

+- `system/default_apps.config.json`: Contains object where the keys are files extensions and the value is the path of the corresponding application to launch with that file in argument.

 - `system/providers.config.json`: Contain metadata on "providers", which are application with supplementary features.